 Reduce food waste

-Surplus foods going to unused is not just opportunity wasted but exacerbate current problems we face.
-More than 1/3 of food grown is lost or wasted.
+Over 1/3 of food grown in Canada is lost or wasted.
 Much of that ends up producing methane gas in anaerobic conditions of landfills.
 While composting feeds takes some energy and puts it back into the food system loop, much of that can be deviated to human consumption.

 Corporate Social Responsibility & Empowering Employees